CarlFK/video-stack-deploy/roles/dhcp-server/README.md

 # dhcp-server

 Configure and manage a DHCP server.
+If the either the uplink or local interface use the wifi interface, this should be set up on the node before the role is run.

 ## Tasks